 Milloy the Lobbyist

 Milloy has spent much of his life as a lobbyist for major corporations and trade organizations which have poisioning or polluting problems.
 He originally ran the National Environmental Policy Institute (NEPI) which was founded by Republican Rep Don Ritter using oil and gas industry funding.
-Ritter also tried to get tobacco industry funding, but NEPI was dedicated to challenging the cost of Superfund toxic cleanups ordered by the EPA and the FDA, and challenging the cost of Superfund toxic cleanups by these large corporations.
+Ritter also tried to get tobacco industry funding, but NEPI was dedicated to challenging the cost of Superfund toxic cleanups ordered by the EPA and the FDA, and transforming both of these government authorities to make them less effective.

 NEPI was also associated with the Air Quality Standards Coalition (AQSC) which was devoted to weakening Clean Air laws.
-This organization took up the cry of "we need sound science" from the chemical industry as a way to counter claims of pollution -- and Milloy became involved in what became known as the "sound-science" movement.
+This organization took up the cry of "we need sound science" from the chemical industry as a way to counter claims of pollution -- and Milloy became involved in (to the point of heading) the "sound-science" movement.
 Its most effective ploy was to label scientific findings that were detrimental to the large funding corporations as "junk."
 Milloy was one of its most effective lobbyists because he wrote well, and used humor -- and because, until recently, it was impossible to document his connection to the control and funding by the tobacco companies.

-Milloy joined Philip Morris's specialist-science/PR company APCO & Associates in 1992 as a consultant, working behind the scenes on a business venture known as "Issues Watch".
-By this time, APCO had been sold to another company, Grey Marketing, and the newsletter then became a part of the world-wide Grey Marketing organization, and so Milloy was able to use the international organization as a feed source for propaganda services to a wider range of corporations who had international problems.
+Milloy joined Philip Morris's specialist-science/PR company APCO & Associates in 1992, working behind the scenes on the corporate threat newsletter "Issues Watch".
+By this time, APCO had been sold to another company, Grey Marketing, and the newsletter then became a part of the world-wide Grey Marketing organization.
+Milloy was then able to use this network as a feed source for propaganda services to a wider range of corporations who had international poisoning and polluting problems.

-Issues Watch bulletins were only given out to paying customers, so Milloy started for APCO the "Junkscience.com" web site, which gave him an outlet to attack health and environmental activists, and scientists who published findings not supportive of his client's businesses.
-Like most good PR it mixes some good, general criticism of science and science-reporting, with some outright distorted and manipulative pieces.
+Issues Watch bulletins were only given out to paying customers, so Milloy and APCO established the "Junkscience.com" web site, which gave him an outlet to attack health and environmental activists, and scientists who published findings not supportive of his client's businesses.
+Like most good PR it mixes some good general criticism of science and science-reporting, with outright distortions, lies, and manipulative pieces.

-The Junkscience web site was supposedly run by a pseudo-grassroots organization called The Advancement of Sound Science Coalition (TASSC), organized by APCO for Philip Morris, which initially paid ex-Governor Garrey Carruthers of New Mexico as a front.
-Milloy actually ran it from the back-room, and issued the press releases.
-Then when Carruthers resigned, Milloy started to call himself "Director" and his friend and associate Bonner Cohen (who also worked for APCO -- became "President."
+The Junkscience web site was supposedly run by a pseudo-grassroots organization called The Advancement of Sound Science Coalition (TASSC), organized by APCO for Philip Morris, APCO initially paid ex-Governor Garrey Carruthers of New Mexico to head this pseudo-front.
+Milloy originally was the back-room researcher and functionary who issued the press releases.
+Then when Carruthers resigned, Milloy started to call himself "Director" and his friend and associate Bonner Cohen (who also worked for APCO) became "President".

 In August 2005 Media Matters for America reported that Milloy (who is not a scientist himself) had self-published a deceptive "study" purporting to show that radiation levels at the U.S. Capitol Building were 65 times higher than the proposed standards for the federal government's planned high-level radioactive waste storage facility at Yucca Mountain.

-Milloy also runs the Advancement of Sound Science Center and the Free Enterprise Action Institute.
+Milloy apparently still runs the Advancement of Sound Science Center and the Free Enterprise Action Institute.
 Those two groups—apparently run out of Milloy’s home—received $90,000 from ExxonMobil.
 Key quote: The date of Kyoto’s implementation will "live in scientific and economic infamy."
 Connections to ExxonMobil-funded groups: at least five.